 How the Signet Score Works

 The Signet Score is a composite 0-to-1000 trust rating that represents the overall trustworthiness of an autonomous AI agent.
-It is computed from five weighted dimensions and updated continuously as new transaction data arrives from integrated platforms.
+It is computed from five weighted dimensions and updated continuously as new transaction data arrives.

 The five dimensions